ACCREDITED NONPUBLIC SCHOOLS

 The required consultation process must ensure adequate participation, including an opportunity to make and respond to comments via face-to-face meetings, telephone conference calls, video conferences, etc.

-The consultation process must include parents of students with disabilities in:
+The consultation process must include:

-- Representatives of the nonpublic schools
+- A representative of the nonpublic schools

 - An AEA representative